Science Fiction to Science Fact

 The 21st Century’s Triple Threat

 Sugar, obesity, and diabetes – this is today’s cruel trajectory of chronic disease.
-Come learn about how UCSF scientists uncovered the sugar industry’s role in the scourge, which ethnicities are most at risk, and our partnership with minority poets to empower youth with health literacy.
+Insights attendees learned about how UCSF scientists uncovered the sugar industry’s role in the scourge, which ethnicities are most at risk, and our partnership with minority poets to empower youth with health literacy.

 Tuesday, February 28, 2017